marcelo559/vegetable-garden/readme.md

 With lean mindset, I to sliced the project in features.
 Look:

-`First stage` => Version 00 -> I developed two separated code.
-The Arduino One board I'm  use measure the soil humidy and the NodeMCU ESP32 board I use to mesure the temperature (degrees Celsius) and humity (%).
+`First stage` => Version 00 -> I developed two separated codes.
+The Arduino Uno board I'm use measure the soil humidy and the NodeMCU ESP32 board I use to measure the temperature (degrees Celsius) and humity (%).

 `Second stage` => Version 01 -> I'm developing the automatization of irrigation, each 24 hours I will irrigate plants using a pump;